1saifj/gorm_multipe_schemas/README.md

 }
 ```

 We begin by creating our models, such as the user and order models.
-We then define scope functions to enhance the reusability of database queries.
-In this example, we utilize these scopes as schema queries.
-We then establish a database connection and ensure our database includes these schemas, creating them if necessary. clause.Associations is used to specify associations to be preloaded or eager-loaded when querying the database.
+We establish a database connection and ensure our database includes these schemas, creating them if necessary. clause.Associations are used to specify associations to be preloaded or eager-loaded when querying the database.
 It allows you to load related associations in a single query to minimize the number of database round-trips and improve performance.